peterdsp/moti-app/README.md

 # Tempethéra

-**Tempethéra** is a macOS menu bar application designed with SwiftUI, leveraging Apple's WeatherKit API to provide real-time weather updates.
+**Tempethéra** is a macOS menu bar application designed with SwiftUI, leveraging OpenWeather API to provide real-time weather updates.
 This lightweight and user-friendly app displays the current temperature and weather conditions directly in your menu bar, with an intuitive icon for quick reference.
 When clicked, it opens a detailed 5-day weather forecast.

 ## Features